 The Council has a target of reducing greenhouse gas emissions by 80% by 2021/22 compared to the 2009/10 baseline year.
-Early in 2018/19 the Council's carbon footprint result for 2017/18 was verified by audit as 3,017 tonnes of CO_2 equivalent, 76% below its 2009/10 level of nearly 12,500 tonnes.
+Early in 2018/19, the Council's carbon footprint result for 2017/18 was verified by audit as 3,017 tonnes of CO_2 equivalent, 76% below its 2009/10 level of nearly 12,500 tonnes.

-This is only a marginal improvement on on the 3,112 tonnes of CO2 equivalent emissions reported for the 2016/17 year.
+This is a modest improvement on the 3,112 tonnes of CO_2 equivalent emissions reported for the 2016/17 year.
 Further modest reductions in emissions are expected for 2018/19 and 2019/20 following the completion of the LED streetlight upgrade across the district.

-Council has undertaken some initial steps to identify further emissions reductions options to enable achievement of the 80% reduction target by 2021/22, however significant further work is required to fully assess the costs and emission reduction benefits of these options.
+Council has undertaken some initial steps to identify further emissions reduction options to enable achievement of the 80% reduction target by 2021/22.
+However, significant further work is required to fully assess the costs and emission reduction benefits of these options.

-In further recognition of our emission reduction efforts since 2009/10 the Council won the 'Excellence in Climate Action Award' [medium organisation] at the Enviro-Mark Solutions Ltd Awards on 8 August 2019.
+In further recognition of our emission reduction efforts since 2009/10 the Council won the 'Excellence in Climate Action Award' (medium organisation) at the Enviro-Mark Solutions Ltd Awards in August 2019.